waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Step 2:** After selecting a floor, walk onto one of the warp pads at (2, 4) or (3, 4) and press 'Down' to travel.

 # VII.
 Agent & Tool Development
+## A. Tool Notes & Limitations
 - **`find_path` Tool Limitation:** The `find_path` tool is limited to single-map navigation and cannot plan routes that require using warps to connect otherwise disconnected areas on the same map.
 For complex, multi-map or multi-section dungeons, I must rely on manual exploration and my `navigation_troubleshooter` agent.
-- **Immediate Action Plan (`path_trap_detector`):** Per Overwatch critique, I have critically failed by deferring the testing of this agent.
-This is a violation of my core directives.
-All other objectives are now suspended.
-My immediate and sole priority is to travel to Route 4 (east of Mt.
-Moon) and conduct a thorough test of this agent's functionality.

-## B. Agent & Tool Concepts
-- **`saffron_gym_maze_solver` (Concept):** An agent to solve the Saffron Gym teleporter maze by taking the map layout and warp connections as input to output the correct sequence.
 - **Procedural Lesson (Tool Execution Order):** A tool that reads map data (like map markers) cannot see changes made by another tool (like `define_map_marker`) in the same `tools_to_call` array.
 Data management and data analysis must happen in separate, sequential turns.

+## B. Completed Development Tasks
+- **`path_trap_detector` Test (Completed):** Per Overwatch critique, testing this tool became the highest priority.
+After correcting several navigational hallucinations, I successfully reached Route 4 (west of Mt.
+Moon) and tested the tool on a valid ledge jump from (11, 11) to (11, 13).
+The tool correctly identified the ledge jump and accurately determined it was not a trap.
+The tool is now considered validated and functional.

+## C. Agent & Tool Concepts
+- **`saffron_gym_maze_solver` (Concept):** An agent to solve the Saffron Gym teleporter maze by taking the map layout and warp connections as input to output the correct sequence.